DataFire/Integrations/integrations/generated/amazonaws_codedeploy/README.md

 ### GitHubAccountTokenNameList
 * GitHubAccountTokenNameList `array`
   * items [GitHubAccountTokenName](#githubaccounttokenname)

+### GitHubAccountTokenNameRequiredException
+* GitHubAccountTokenNameRequiredException `object`: The call is missing a required GitHub account connection name.

 ### GitHubLocation
 * GitHubLocation `object`: Information about the location of application artifacts stored in GitHub.